plenoptic-org/plenoptic/docs/synthesis.rst

 =====================

-To that end, all synthesis methods must inherit the :class:`plenoptic.synthesis.Synthesis` class.
+To that end, all synthesis methods must inherit the :class:`plenoptic.synthesize.synthesis.Synthesis` class.
 This requires the synthesis method to have a ``synthesize()`` method, and provides helper functions for ``save()``, ``load()``, and ``to()``, which must be used when implementing them.
 Furthermore: